 This post may contain affiliate links, please see the privacy policy for details.

-If you enjoy this, you might also like Italian salsa verde, rosemary cheddar crackers or some shrimp ceviche.
+If you enjoy this, you might also like Italian salsa verde, my baked artichoke dip or perhaps some shrimp ceviche.

 Chunky Guacamole Ingredients